mikegagnon/sokoban/README.md

 At this point you should have correct implementations for the `Viz` and `Sokoban` classes.

-Combing them into one `sokoban.js` file.
+Combine them into one `sokoban.js` file.

 ### Controller